 The seminar focuses on three themes:

-Participants are required to attend meetings in preparation for the trip.
 The journey takes students inside Israel to experience unique educational, cultural, and spiritual activities and discussions.
 Read reflections by 2013 Visions and Voices students at The Davidson School in Israel blog.

 "It is such an interesting and eye-opening experience.
 From seeing the Bedouin village, to spending the afternoon with an Israeli Arab, I feel as if I am re-experiencing Israel in a way I never have before.
 It's suprising that I can still feel like Israel can be experienced in new and thought-provoking ways by someone like myself who has lived here and been here many times, but this trip has helped me re-evaluate my relationship to Israel."